ooping/AmazeUI/APPs/Demos/DEMO - 2D/packages/directxtk12_desktop_2019.2025.3.21.3/docs/README.md

 ## Documentation

-Documentation is available on the [GitHub wiki](https://github.com/Microsoft/DirectXTK12/wiki).
+Documentation is availabel on the [GitHub wiki](https://github.com/Microsoft/DirectXTK12/wiki).

 ## Notices